Caltech-IPAC/kete/src/examples/README.rst

 Examples
 ========

-A collection of examples which demonstrate different parts of the neospy.
+A collection of examples which demonstrate different parts of the kete.